Joan Straumanis: Starting a program at Denison University

 In 1972, Straumanis co-created a women's studies program at Denison University with feminist organizer Ann Fitzgerald and student Peggy Gifford.
 It was the earliest women's studies program offered at a private college and followed closely on the heels of the trail-blazing programs at UCSD and SUNY Buffalo, both in 1971.…in 1978, Denison became the first co-ed college in the country to institute a graduation requirement for either a Black studies or women's studies course.
 In 1981, Denison established a women's studies minor.
 And in 1983, a women's studies major.

-The program grew into a collaboration with many other faculty including Nan Nowik, John Schilb, Robin Bartlett and Julie Mullroy.
+The program grew into a collaboration with many other faculty including Nan Nowik, John Schilb, Robin Bartlett and Julie Mulroy.
 The program was immediately popular, starting its second semester with 120 students, eleven of them men.
 In 1973, it was not possible to get a graduate degree in women's studies, so the faculty resisted requests to approve formal classes.
 Rather than create a normal, graded credit course, they undertook a pass/fail interdisciplinary seminar without grades and incorporating student leadership.
 This allowed for curricular freedom without encroaching on any department's turf.

 In a 1984 retrospective interview after leaving Denison, Straumanis highlighted what was most remarkable, in her view, about the program:There are two main things that made Women's Studies and the Women's Movement at Denison special in my view, and I see this, now, as an outsider.
 One was that there was a great deal of emphasis on collective leadership.
 You might hear different things from different people, but I know that we always felt that it was very important that people would learn new skills and that leadership would pass from person to person, that the Women's Coordinator job would pass from person to person, that new people would be involved in teaching Women's Studies every year, that it would get out into the departments and that it wasn't a fixed group of people that held power and who did the teaching.
 We had a faculty development model in which team teaching was the means of training the next generation of Women's Studies faculty.
 That's one very important feature that is unusual if not unique.
 And the other thing which ought to be more common, but I think was unusual, was the strong alliance with Black Studies.One assignment given the students was to choose a paper or presentation assigned in some other class and focus it on a feminist who played a role in the assigned topic.
 This created awareness among both faculty and students in every department: The mostly male faculty members were faced with the existence of important people in their fields that they had never heard about.
 The cumulative result of these assignments was a greater receptivity to women's studies among both faculty and students.